Vitamin Deficiencies that Cause Fatigue

 - Not going on vacation or taking a break in too long

-Chronic fatigue syndrome is a condition that a lot of people suffer from, but it’s often undiagnosed until it continues to increase in severity, at least for six months.
+Chronic fatigue syndrome is a common condition nowadays, but it often goes undiagnosed until it gets worse, or lasts for more than six months.

-It’s usually not related to other conditions or diseases, and it affects more women than men, typically after 40 years of age.
+It’s usually not related to other conditions or diseases, is more common in women than men, and usually happens past age 40.
 Some of the most common symptoms of chronic fatigue are: